 A Tier 2 NEPA document would include a full analysis of the impacts to EJ and sensitive populations from construction and operation of a selected alternative at the project level.
 Resources that may need to be studied further during Tier 2 would include displacements and relocation; access to employment and business; community characteristics; and affordable housing initiatives for protected populations.
 The Tier 2 NEPA analysis would include a full determination of the impacts to EJ and other protected populations of a specific passenger rail system.
 The following strategy, as established by FTA Circular 4703.1 - Environmental Justice Policy Guidance for Federal Transit Administration Recipients, August 15, 2012, would be addressed in Tier 2:

-- Determine the effects of the activity on the identified EJ populations and compare those effects with the effects on the non-EJ population within the area of the activity - Determine whether the activity creates an adverse effect and then determine whether that effect is disproportionate and high by comparing the effects experienced by EJ populations and non-EJ populations - Whether the adverse effects on EJ populations exceed those borne by non-EJ populations - Whether cumulative or indirect effects would adversely affect an EJ population - Whether mitigation and enhancement measures will be taken for EJ and non-EJ populations - Whether there are offsetting benefits to EJ populations as compared to non-EJ populations - Determine whether it is possible to avoid, minimize, or mitigate any disproportionately high and adverse human health or environmental effects on EJ populations impacts to EJ populations.
+- Determine the effects of the activity on the identified EJ populations and compare those effects with the effects on the non-EJ population within the area of the activity - Determine whether the activity creates an adverse effect and then determine whether that effect is disproportionate and high by comparing the effects experienced by EJ populations and non-EJ populations - Whether the adverse effects on EJ populations exceed those borne by non-EJ populations - Whether cumulative or indirect effects would adversely affect an EJ population - Whether mitigation and enhancement measures would be taken for EJ and non-EJ populations

+- Whether there are offsetting benefits to EJ populations as compared to non-EJ populations - Determine whether it is possible to avoid, minimize, or mitigate any disproportionately high and adverse human health or environmental effects on EJ populations

+Design details such as station locations, rail alignments, and the need for additional ROW would be described in the Tier 2 analysis, resulting in a more precise understanding of the specific impacts to EJ populations.
 Specific mitigation measures would be identified and discussed during the Tier 2 analysis after design details are finalized, recorded in NEPA documents as specific impacts are identified, and implemented prior to construction.
 Identification of EJ populations would be verified and updated, and public outreach activities would be designed to engage EJ populations.
 Evaluation of disproportionately high and adverse impacts on EJ populations would require a detailed analysis of impacts as well as input from public outreach to affected communities.